Ishtiaque-h/glaucoma_rnaseq_pipeline/README.md

 ---

-### Comprehensive Functional Enrichment Analysis: Gene Ontology and Pathways
+## Comprehensive Functional Enrichment Analysis: Gene Ontology and Pathways

 - After DESeq2, we have a list of genes with log₂ fold change and adjusted p-values (FDR).
 We'll use these for:
   -	**Gene Ontology (GO) enrichment**: Over-Representation Analysis (ORA) of GO terms, specifically for the three main categories:
     -	Biological Process (BP),
     -	Molecular Function (MF),
-    -	Cellular Component (CC),
+    -	Cellular Component (CC)

   -	**Pathway Analysis**: Reactome, KEGG.
   -	Biological interpretation (e.g., oxidative stress pathways in glaucoma).